Mitch-P-Analyst/Europe_Snowpack_Depths/README.md

 This project examines monthly snowpack depth trends across the European Alps from 1936–2019.
 Using PostgreSQL, Python, and geospatial filtering within the Alpine Convention perimeter, I analysed how winter snowpack is changing over time across 2,794 stations.

 The goal was to compare **station-level (micro)** trends with **aggregated (macro)** trends across months, countries, and elevation bands.
-I used non-parametric tests (**Mann–Kendall and Theil–Sen**) to quantify monotonic trends, and then wrapped the results into an interactive Dash app so users can explore patterns, test different groupings, and understand where and when declines are strongest.
+I applied non-parametric tests (**Mann–Kendall and Theil–Sen**) to quantify monotonic trends, and then wrapped the results into an interactive Dash app so users can explore patterns, test different groupings, and understand where and when declines are strongest.

+For a narrative write-up, see the [project page on my portfolio.](https://www.mitchelljrpalmer.com/projects/euro-snowpack)

 ## Dashboard Application
 Run the Dash app to explore the project summary, figures, and conclusions.